-- 7.1.1 In fact, in Societe Des Produits Nestle S.A. vs. Court of Appeals [356 SCRA 207, 216] the Supreme Court, citing Etepha vs. Director of Patents, held "[i]n determining if colorable imitation exists, jurisprudence has developed two kinds of tests Dominancy Test and the Holistic Test.
-The test of dominancy focuses on the similarity of the prevalent features of the competing trademarks which might cause confusion or deception and thus constitute infringement.
-On the other side of the spectrum, the holistic test mandates that the entirety of the marks in question must be considered in determining confusing similarity. - 7.1.2 It is worthy to note at this point that in Societe Des Produits Nestle, S.A. vs. Court of Appeals [Supra, p.
-221] the Supreme Court held "[T]he totality of holistic test relies on visual comparison between two trademarks whereas the dominancy test relies not only on the visual but also on the aural and connotative comparison and overall impressions between the two trademarks." - 7.1.3 Relative thereto, the Supreme Court in Mc Donalds' Corporation vs. L.C.
+- 7.1.2 It is worthy to note at this point that in Societe Des Produits Nestle, S.A. vs. Court of Appeals [Supra, p.
+221] the Supreme Court held "[T]he totality or holistic test relies on visual comparison between two trademarks whereas the dominancy test relies not only on the visual but also on the aural and connotative comparison and overall impressions between the two trademarks." - 7.1.3 Relative thereto, the Supreme Court in Mc Donalds' Corporation vs. L.C.
 Big Mak Burger, Inc., [147 SCRA 10] held:

 "This Court, however, has relied on the dominancy test rather than the holistic test.
 The dominancy test considers the dominant features in the competing marks in determining whether they are confusingly similar.
 Under the dominancy test, courts give greater weight to the similarity of the appearance of the product arising from the adoption of the dominant features of the mark, disregarding minor differences.
-Courts will consider more the aural and visual impressions created by the marks in the public mind, giving little weight to factors like price, quality, sales outlets and market segments."
+Courts will consider more the aural and visual impressions created by the marks in the public mind, giving little weight to factors like prices, quality, sales outlets and market segments."